-(A) Place the sensor of a calibrated temperature

-measurement device adjacent to the sensor of the temperature CPMS in a location that is subject to the same environment as the sensor of the temperature CPMS.
+(A) Place the sensor of a calibrated temperature measurement device adjacent to the sensor of the temperature CPMS in a location that is subject to the same environment as the sensor of the temperature CPMS.
 The calibrated temperature measurement device must satisfy the accuracy requirements of (c)(7)(vi) of this section.
 Allow sufficient time for the response of the calibrated temperature measurement device to reach equilibrium.
-With the process and control device that is monitored by the CPMS operating normally, record concurrently and compare the temperatures measurement device.
-Using the calibrated temperature measurement device to the temperature measurement device as the reference, the temperature measured by the temperature CPMS must be within the accuracy specified in paragraph (c)(8)(ii) or (iii) of this section, whichever applies.
+With the process and control device that is monitored by the CPMS operating normally, record concurrently and compare the temperatures measured by the temperature CPMS and the calibrated temperature measurement device.
+Using the calibrated temperature measurement device as the reference, the temperature measured by the temperature CPMS must be within the accuracy specified in paragraph (c)(8)(ii) or (iii) of this section, whichever applies.